Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 The quadratic Chabauty algorithm in~\cite{BDMTV} is specific to modular curves only when determining the nontrivial class $Z$, which is computed by the Hecke operator $T_p$ (determined by the Eichler-Shimura relation).
-The input consists of a plane affine patch of a modular curve $C/\Q$ (satisfying certain technical properties) and a prime $p$ of good reduction such that the Hecke operator $T_p$ generates $\operatorname{End}(J) \otimes_\Z \Q$.
-It outputs a finite set of $\Q_p$-adic points to some precision containing $C(\Q_p)_2$.
+The input consists of a plane affine patch of a modular curve $C/\Q$ (satisfying certain technical properties) and a prime $p$ of good reduction such that the Hecke operator $T_p$ generates $\End(J) \otimes_\Z \Q$.
+To choose the primes $p$, we tried the first primes satisfying this condition and picked those with which we could compute all the points using the Mordell-Weil sieve.
+The algorithm outputs a finite set of $\Q_p$-points to some precision containing $C(\Q_p)_2$.

 In all our examples where we apply quadratic Chabauty, the set $\Upsilon$ equals $\{0\}$.
-This is because the stable reduction type at all primes of bad reduction computed with Liu's \texttt{genus2reduction} is the same as the one in~\cite[Example~5.19]{BDMTV21} with $p = 23$, namely $[\mathrm{I}_{1-1-0}]$ in the notation of~\cite{NamikawaUeno}, see p.~179 there for this case: The stable model has special fiber a curve of genus $0$ with exactly two double points and the given equation defines a regular semistable model over $\Z_p$.
-Hence all $\Q_p$-points lie on exactly one irreducible component of a minimal regular model over $\Z_p$, so by~\cite[Theorem~3.2]{BDMTV21}, the height contribution at $p$ is $0$.
-Note that all levels which we apply this to are odd, see Table~\ref{tab:genus2}, so there is no problem with \texttt{genus2reduction} at $p = 2$.
+This is because the stable reduction type at all primes of bad reduction computed with Liu's \texttt{genus2reduction} is the same as the one in~\cite[Example~5.19]{BDMTV21} with $v = 23$.
+Namely, it is $[\mathrm{I}_{1\text{-}1\text{-}0}]$ in the notation of~\cite{NamikawaUeno}, see p.~179 there for this case: The stable model has special fiber a curve of genus $0$ with exactly two double points and the given equation defines a regular semistable model over $\Z_v$ for all bad primes $v$.
+We prove regularity of the given hyperelliptic model over $\Z$ in the singular points of the special fiber.
+We do this by checking that the $v$-valuation of the constant term of the defining equation with the coordinates of the singular point plugged in is $1$.

+The semistability can be checked by invoking Magma's \texttt{IsNode} for all singular points of the special fiber.
+Hence all $\Q_v$-points lie on exactly one irreducible component of a minimal regular model over $\Z_v$, so by~\cite[Theorem~3.2]{BDMTV21}, the height contribution at $v$ is $0$.
+Note that all levels which we apply this to are odd, see Table~\ref{tab:genus2}, and the function \texttt{genus2reduction} computes regular semistable model at all primes $v\neq 2$.
+This function was developed in \cite{Liu} and \cite{Liu2}, and can be called from Sage.

 Before running the quadratic Chabauty algorithm on a hyperelliptic curve, we apply an automorphism such that there are no $\Q_p$-rational points at infinity.
+In all our examples we could find such an automorphism by trying matrices with small entries in $\GL_2(\Z)$.